What's new in Windows 10, version 2004 for IT Pros

 New DirectX 12 features are available in this release.

-A new tablet experience for two-in-one convertible PCs is available.
+See Introducing a new tablet experience for 2-in-1 convertible PCs!
+(Build 18970) for details on a new tablet experience for two-in-one convertible PCs that is now available.
 The screen will be optimized for touch when you detach your two-in-one's keyboard, but you'll still keep the familiar look of your desktop without interruption.

 With this update, devices running Windows 10 Enterprise or Windows 10 Pro for Workstations with multiple displays can be configured to prevent Windows from using a display, making it available for a specialized purpose.